E-r-1-c/networking-labs/03-network-services/01-dhcp-server-and-relay/README.md

 PC0 connects to Client LAN 1 through SW1, and PC1 connects to Client LAN 2 through SW2.

 R0 connects all three networks.
-The DHCP server is not directly connected to either client network, so R0 must relay the DHCP requests to Server0.
+Because Server0 is on a different network from the clients, R0 must relay their DHCP requests to the server.

 ---